 Prevention is the best method to avoid diseases due to biological factors.
 A risk assessment is important in prevention planning.
 If control of the biological factor cannot be achieved at the source, an attempt should be made to reduce the exposure by, for instance, ventilation, or interrupting the path of exposure between the biological factor and the worker, for instance by using personal protective equipment.

-Here, we will give examples of preventive actions for work-related infectious diseases.
+In the following text, we will give other examples of preventive actions for work-related infectious diseases.
 During the fourth week of this course you will learn about prevention of respiratory diseases that can be caused by biological factors.

 During a normal working day, the hands will be contaminated with several bacteria and other infectious agents from contact with other humans, infected surfaces, foods or animals.
 Hand hygiene is the most effective intervention to reduce transmission of infections and resistant germs, and hence of utmost importance in the prevention of infectious diseases.
 This is especially true in health care services due to clinical encounters with patients who have different kinds of infections, but it is also true in other settings where workers are exposed to infectious agents.